gdevika423/devika-portfolio/content/_index.md

 </svg>

 <p class="hero-diagram-caption">
-  Five systems on this site run this exact pattern — two rule-based, three AI-powered, all gated by human review. <a class="text-link" href="https://gdevika423.github.io/sabbatical-dashboards/">See them running →</a>
+  I proved this pattern in production at Zeta.
+During my sabbatical I built four checkers that run it end to end on sample data, and designed the team operating models around them. <a class="text-link" href="https://gdevika423.github.io/sabbatical-dashboards/">See the checkers running →</a>
 </p>

 <section class="hero">